Podcasts like Cognitive Dissonance

 Website Apple Spotify

-Producer/Network Christopher Rutter
+Producer/Network Christopher S Rutter

 Apple Rating 5/5Twitter 217 Avg Length 45 min Why they are Similar Both "Cognitive Dissonance" and "Christopher S Rutter is telling you like it is News" present a bold, unfiltered examination of societal and political issues.
 Through critical analysis and unapologetic scrutiny, they delve into topics often neglected by mainstream media, encouraging listeners to question prevailing narratives and engage with complex realities, thus fostering a deeper understanding of global events.